punamateo/punamateo/README.md

 ## What's up? 👋

+* I have 5 years of experience working with Harvard, MIT alumni founded startups.

-* I am an experienced backend engineer,  passionate for infrastructure, cost optimization and building stuff from scratch.
+* I am experienced backend engineer,  passionate for infrastructure, cost optimization and building stuff from scratch.

 * I love art, philosophy and business.